Click or tap image to enlarge

 The lines were laid in as a soft ground etching, followed by aquatint that was then burnished to achieve the variation in tone.
 (Note the cast shadows with soft burnished edges.)
 The second color was a solid aquatint to fill the shapes with the light gray.
 Printed on warm gray paper.

-Edition of three.
-Two available.
+Edition of 3.
 Please contact David to purchase or for more information.
 Prices do not include sales tax and shipping.

 Copyright watermark is not part of print.